 Welcome to The Volga Germans in Portland website.
 This site is a resource for learning about the history and traditions of this ethnic group.

-In the later part of the 19th century, these ethnic Germans looked to find new economic opportunities, escape military conscription and maintain a way of life that was increasingly under threat in Russia.
-Many Germans living in Russia's lower Volga River region immigrated to the United States and Canada beginning in 1875, settling first in the Midwestern states and provinces.
-By 1881, a small group of these pioneers migrated to the Pacific Northwest and madePortland their new home.
+By 1874, these ethnic Germans began to look for better economic opportunities and to escape military conscription.
+They looked to America as a place where they could maintain a way of life that was increasingly under threat in Russia.
+Many Germans living in Russia's lower Volga River region began immigrating to the United States and Canada in 1875, settling first in the Midwestern states and provinces.
+By 1881, a small group of these pioneersmigrated to the Pacific Northwest and madePortland their new home.